KentoNishi/Eulers-Method-Python/README.md

 ## Usage

 Import the library, then call the `evaluate` method to generate a table of data.

+Call the `print` method to print out the points to the console.

-Then, call the `graph` method to graph the equation.
+Call the `graph` method to graph the equation.

 Parameters:
 * Derivative expression